JonathanCass/batchmaker/README.md

 Soon to be added.

 Ability to add a new user.
 Ability on settings tab to change user's avatar and handle and bio.
-User's will have favorite recipes.
 Add a tab to see all users with their bios and avatars and favorites recipes.
 Checks to prevent inputting zeros or empty strings into a recipe.
 Allow users to add personal notes, simple array added to recipe object indexed at user id with notes.

+Code popular recipes page to rank recipes by number of favorites starting at lengh of users index and working backwards.
+Need to check for public as well.

+Add some tooltips to different links.